Oh, let the sun beat down upon my face

 All will be revealed

-Robert Plant once said: “I wish we were remembered for Kashmir more than Stairway To Heaven“.
-Kashmir, contained in the album Physical Graffiti, released in 1975.
+Robert Plant once said, “I wish we were remembered for Kashmir more than Stairway To Heaven”.
+The song comes from the album Physical Graffiti, released in 1975.

-Avoiding as usual to comment about any obscure meanings on Stairway To Heaven lyrics, he explains the dark period that gave birth to Kashmir, almost like a mission to accomplish, a task to complete.
-Factors that reflected in the cohesive effect that this song had for the band, and in the power that made Kashmir the real Led Zeppelin monument.
+Avoiding, as usual, commenting on any obscure meanings on Stairway To Heaven’s lyrics, he explains the dark period that gave birth to Kashmir, almost like a mission that was there to be accomplished; a task to be completed.
+This is reflected in the cohesive effect that this song had on the band, and in the power that made Kashmir the truest monument to Led Zeppelin.

-Their ability to project dreamlike visions, ethereal and poetic worlds, formal sublimations.
+It showcased their ability to project dreamlike visions, and to describe ethereal and poetic worlds.

-Kashmir is the region where the band imagines to converse with the old local prophets, about the messiah of awaited revelations.
+Kashmir is the place in which the band imagines they are conversing with the old local prophets, about revelations and the coming of the Messiah.

 The sun burns, the sand dries their face.

 Led Zeppelin are in a dreamlike delirium, in a mystical reality.
-The revelation will then become prayer, invocation, awaiting a direction.
+The revelation will then become a prayer, an invocation, awaiting a direction.

 And that’s exactly what the guitar riff does.
-It is repeated with no end, giving the pace, marking a path that meets also mystical delusions, when violins start to mock Robert Plant.
+It is repeated endlessly, giving pace, and marking a path that also leads to mystical delusions, when the violins start to mock Robert Plant.
 As in the ancient iambic poem, the melody in the bridge seems to become playful, making fun of this delirium.
-At the same time, the violins keep together the lyrics: lapidary, solemn, visionary.
+At the same time, the violins hold the lyrics together: cutting, solemn, and visionary.